railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_analytic.rst

    If you want several analysis plans, you should install the module :mod:`purchase_analytic_plans`.
    These let you split a line on a supplier purchase order into several accounts and analytic plans.
-   Look back at :ref:`ch-accts` for more information on the use of analytic accounts.
+   Look at :ref:`ch-accts` for more information on the use of analytic accounts.

 ..
 Copyright © Open Object Press.
 All rights reserved.